-- o Prior to suspension, the student shall be provided a conference during which charges will be explained and the student will be given an opportunity to respond. - o Any suspension shall be reported immediately to the parent/guardian and Superintendent.
-A written notice of the suspension shall state the reasons, the school rule violation and a notice to parent(s) of their right to a review of the suspension.

-- A pre-suspension conference is not required and the student can be immediately suspended when the student's presence poses a continuing danger to persons or property or an ongoing threat of disruption to the educational process.
+- The student shall be provided a due process meeting during which charges will be explained and the student will be given an opportunity to respond. - Any suspension shall be reported immediately to the parent/guardian and Superintendent.
+A written notice of the suspension shall state the reasons, the school rule violation and a notice to parent(s) of their right to a review of the suspension. - A pre-suspension conference is not required and the student can be immediately suspended when the student's presence poses a continuing danger to persons or property or an ongoing threat of disruption to the educational process.
 In such cases, the notice and conference shall follow as soon as practical. - The Superintendent and building administrators have the authority to suspend students who are found to be guilty of gross disobedience or misconduct for a period not to exceed ten school days.

-For the following misbehaviors, the principal will determine the consequence, which could include suspension or recommending expulsion to the Superintendent and Board of Education:
+For the following misbehaviors, the principal will determine the consequence, which could include suspension or recommending expulsion to the Superintendent and Board of Education.
+However, when there is gross disobedience or a violation of the general conduct expectations that is not covered by this Handbook, the Principal shall exercise a fair and just discipline.

-- 1. Striking an authority figure
+- 1. Striking/battery of an authority figure or peer

 - 2. Use/sale/distribution of unauthorized substances, such as drugs, tobacco, or alcohol (including look-alikes or paraphernalia associated with unauthorized substances)

 - 3. Use/possession/control/transfer of a weapon.

 - 4. Fighting

 - 5. Using obscene language/gestures

 - 6. Stealing

 - 7. Vandalism

 - 8. Refusal to cooperate